-Glenyys Howlett was born in Coburg in 1921 to parents Mary and George.
-She has lived in O’Hea Street Coburg since she was born, only moving houses at the age of 13.
+Glenys Howlett was born in Coburg in 1921 to parents Mary and George.
+She lived in O’Hea Street, Coburg since she was born, only moving houses at the age of 13.

-Glenyys attended school at St Paul’s Primary School.
-She recalls enjoying the time she spent at the school and was fond of all of her teachers.
-Glenyss particularly enjoyed Mathematics and played basketball during her years at St Paul’s.
+Glenys attended school at St Paul’s Primary School.
+She enjoyed the time she spent at St Paul’s and was fond of all of her teachers.
+Glenys particularly enjoyed Mathematics and played basketball during her years at school.

-At the age of 14, Glenyys contracted polio which ultimately left her unable to walk.
-In spite of the challenges that she had to face, Glenyys looks back on her childhood with fond memories and happiness.
+At the age of 14, Glenys contracted polio which ultimately left her unable to walk.
+In spite of the challenges that she had to face, Glenys looked back on her childhood with fond memories and happiness.

-Glenyys has not allowed her disability to hold her back in life.
-She remains an active member of the St Paul’s Community.
-She attends mass every Sunday and is a supporter of the craft club.
-Glenyys’ positive outlook on life and her modesty make her an admirable person and a great example to the children who attend St Paul’s.
+Glenys did not allowed her disability to hold her back in life.
+She remained an active member of the St Paul’s community.
+She attended mass every Sunday and was a supporter of the craft club.
+Glenys’ positive outlook on life and modesty made her an admirable person and a great example to the children who attend St Paul’s.
 She felt very honoured to have one of the house colours named after her.

 St Paul's Church Building

 Teachers & Visitors Carpark

 Please find below some of our school policies which you are most welcome to peruse.